iwcs15-hack/semantic-sounds/README.md

 Removed all pairs where the two words had the same stem (used Porter stemming).

-Output of just under 2 million word pairs.
+Output of just under 2 million word pairs (1959712).